Simplescraper

 If you log in once with fetch and then the next request comes back as if you are a stranger, you are hitting the thing every scraper hits eventually: fetch does not keep cookies.
 Each call is independent, so the Set-Cookie headers the server hands you after login are dropped on the floor, and the page behind the login wall returns the logged-out version or a redirect to the sign-in form.

-The solution is to hold the cookies the server sends and replay them on the next request, which is exactly what a cookie jar does.
-For HTTP-level scraping you wire a tough-cookie jar into fetch, and for browser-level scraping you save the browser's session to a file and restore it on the next run so you do not log in every time.
-The HTTP path is about 40 lines and the browser save/restore is a few lines on top of a normal launch.
+The solution is to hold the cookies the server sends and replay them on the next request, which is exactly what a cookie jar does: an in-memory store that holds cookies per domain and path and hands back the right Cookie header for a given URL.
+We'll build a small script that wraps fetch with a tough-cookie jar so each call reads the stored cookies before the request and saves any new ones after, posts the login form so the jar captures the session cookie that keeps you authenticated, follows up with a request that needs that session, and serializes the jar to a file so a later run starts already logged in.
+For browser-level scraping we save the browser's session to a file and restore it on the next launch so you do not log in every time.
+The HTTP path is about 40 lines and one package, and the browser save/restore is a few lines on top of a normal launch.

 The complete script